The Boy on the Corner

 "Never!
-And you're probably just like her too, so stay away from me!"
+And you're probably just like her too, so bugger off."

-Despite having a good five years on the boy, she found herself hurt by his words.
+Despite having a good five years on the boy, she found herself frowning.

 "Why do you say that?"

-"You just came from Knockturn Alley, and everybody knows the people who go down there are nothing but no-good blood lovers," the boy hissed, eyeing her as if she were the devil himself.
+"You just came from Knockturn Alley," he said plainly, as if it were obvious.
+"Everybody knows the people who go down there are nothing but blood lovers," the boy hissed, eyeing her as if she were one herself.
 "And my mother is down there, and you two are probably the best of friends."